LambdaColdStorage/lambda-tensorflow-benchmark/README.md

 #### Step Two: Run benchmark

+Note:
-Note: __This script assumes the lambdal/benchmarks repo is inside of your home directory__.
+* __This script assumes the lambdal/benchmarks repo is inside of your home directory__.
 If you've cloned it elsewhere, you need to change the SCRIPT_DIR variable in lambda-tensorflow-benchmark/script_benchmark.sh accordingly.

+* Input a unique hardware configuration name for your benchmark.
+For example "2080TI".
 ```
 cd lambda-tensorflow-benchmark
-./script_benchmark.sh
+./script_benchmark.sh 2080TI
 ```

 #### Step Three: Report results

 ```
-./script_report.sh
+./script_report.sh 2080TI
 ```